catseye/ellsync/README.md

 Sometimes you want to rename a subdirectory somewhere under the canonical of one of the streams.
-It's completely fine to do this, but the next time it is synced, rsync will treat it, in the cache, as the old subdirectory being deleted and a new subdirectory being created.
+It's completely fine to do this, but the next time it is synced, `rsync` will treat it, in the cache, as the old subdirectory being deleted and a new subdirectory being created.
 If there are a large number of files in the subdirectory, this delete-and-create sync can take a long time.
-It's also not obvious from rsync's logging output that everything being deleted is also being created somewhere else.
+It's also not obvious from `rsync`'s logging output that everything being deleted is also being created somewhere else.

-To ease this situation, ellsync has a `rename` command that works like so:
+To ease this situation, `ellsync` has a `rename` command that works like so:

     ellsync router.json rename art: sclupture sculpture